Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 2. Child’s Pose

-When side-lying isn’t helping any longer, child’s pose can be a great option.
+When side-lying isn’t helping anymore, child’s pose can be a great alternative.
 This pose helps the laboring woman relieve pressure off her back, stretches her hips, and is a great position to rest in between contractions and focus on her breath.26

 Pregnant woman doing child's pose on her bed.